1vke/1vke.github.io/content/portfolio/tvboards/post.md

 ---
 title: "Digital Corps Office TV Boards"
-date: 2025-03-05
+date: 2024-03-05
 draft: false
 ---
+# Digital Corps Office TV Boards

 ![tv board](/portfolio/tvboards/thumbnail.jpg)

-At my current job, there are two vertically mounted TVs in the office that display a website with daily announcements, weather updates, countdowns, and specific Slack channel slides, such as one dedicated to sharing pictures of pets.
-This system was originally developed in 2018, but by the time I started working on it in 2024, none of the original developers were still with the company, as they had graduated.
-Over time, as I was working, I became more and more curious on how they worked and why they would not function correctly sometimes.
-I eventually just made it my own side project to make them better.

-One of my first tasks I set off to do was to migrate the operating system of the display computers from Windows to Kubuntu.
-This change provided greater stability, better performance, and improved system management.

-Next, I focused on modernizing the codebase by converting it from JavaScript to TypeScript.
-The original website was built using Create-React-App, which I transitioned to a Vite-based TypeScript React app.
-This migration improved performance and helped resolve numerous type inconsistencies and code inconsistencies.
-Some issues were straightforward to fix, while others required deeper logical restructuring.

-To improve application stability, I introduced better error handling.
-Previously, internet connection failures would cause the entire website to crash or stall, but I implemented a full-screen error message to notify users of connectivity issues without breaking the system.
-Additionally, individual slide failures no longer caused the entire website to crash—now, errors are isolated within their respective slides.

-I also worked on making the styles more responsive to different screen resolutions.
-The older TV boards originally ran at 4K resolution with a 30Hz refresh rate, which resulted in sluggish animations and performance issues.
-To address this, I switched the resolution to 1080p at a 60Hz refresh rate, significantly improving animation fluidity and overall responsiveness.
-However, the styles were originally designed with static dimensions for 4K resolution, meaning they didn’t scale well across different screen sizes.
-This issue eventually became less relevant as the aging computers started to fail—both of them were consistently running at 100°C. One machine even had its fan fail entirely, leading to extreme lag due to thermal throttling and rendering issues.
+At my previous role at the Digital Corps, two large TV screens served as the daily pulse of the team, displaying announcements, weather, and photos of our pets.
+But this system, built years ago, was starting to show its age.
+It was unreliable, and with the original developers long since graduated, it had become a bit of a mystery.
+My curiosity got the best of me, and I decided to take it on as a personal project to see if I could breathe new life into it.

+My investigation started with the software.
+I began by migrating the underlying computers from Windows to Kubuntu for better stability and performance.
+Then, I dove into the codebase, modernizing the original JavaScript React app to use Vite and TypeScript.
+This wasn't just a simple conversion; it was an archeological dig through old code, fixing type inconsistencies and restructuring logic to be more robust.
+I also implemented better error handling, so a lost internet connection or a failing slide would no longer crash the entire display.

+But even with a modernized and more stable codebase, the performance was still sluggish.
+Animations were choppy, and the display would occasionally glitch.
+This pushed me to look beyond the code and investigate the hardware itself.
+The aging computers were running at a scorching 100°C, with one machine's fan having failed completely.
+The "burn-in" I thought I was seeing on the TVs was actually the result of the onboard graphics overheating and creating visual artifacts.
+The hardware was the true bottleneck.

-Realizing that the hardware needed an upgrade, I assessed the old computers, identified the necessary functionality, and researched the market for suitable replacements.
-After selecting and purchasing new computers, I set them up and installed them behind the televisions.
-These upgrades resolved many of the lingering display issues.
-Previously, the TV outputs appeared to suffer from burn-in, but the actual problem was overheating onboard graphics, which caused visual artifacts and degraded performance.
-With the new machines, 4K resolution could now run smoothly at a 60Hz refresh rate, significantly improving the display quality.
+This discovery turned my software project into a full-stack hardware and software overhaul.
+I researched and sourced new computers, set them up, and installed them behind the TVs.
+The difference was immediate.
+With capable hardware, the displays could finally run smoothly at 4K resolution and a 60Hz refresh rate, making the entire system feel responsive and new.

-After modernizing the codebase, improving error handling, and reassessing the system architecture, it became clear that a native application might be a better fit than a web-based solution.
-Since the display system is only used on two identical computers and isn’t meant to be accessed elsewhere, a native app—possibly built with Tauri or Electron—would eliminate the need for web hosting.
-However, this transition would introduce new challenges, particularly regarding updates.
-The current web application benefits from the CI/CD pipelines we have set up, making it easy to push updates and see changes within minutes.
-A native application, on the other hand, would require a built-in update mechanism to ensure that new versions could be deployed efficiently.
-While I haven’t fully researched this yet, it’s an interesting consideration for the future of the project.
+This project was a powerful lesson in looking at the bigger picture.
+It taught me to diagnose problems from the application layer all the way down to the physical hardware.
+The experience also sparked ideas for future improvements, like transitioning to a native application using Tauri or Electron.
+What started as simple curiosity became a comprehensive project that reinforced my love for diving deep, solving complex problems, and making a tangible impact on the environment around me.